pnp/script-samples/scripts/graph-get-mfa-user-number/README.md

-# Export Entra ID user MFA phone details instead of masked phone number to CSV
+# Export Entra ID User MFA Phone Details (Unmasked) to CSV

-Export Entra ID user MFA phone details to CSV.This PowerShell script enumerates users in Microsoft Entra ID (Azure AD) and reads their MFA/phone authentication methods from Microsoft Graph, then upserts that data into a Microsoft List named `MFAUserData` in SharePoint.
-If we directly query Phone number instead of masked number.
-This script mimics that and gets complete user number.
+This PowerShell script enumerates users in Microsoft Entra ID (formerly Azure AD) and retrieves their **Multi-Factor Authentication (MFA) / phone authentication methods** using Microsoft Graph.

-Key behaviors:

-- Retrieves users (uses `Get-MgUser` with a filter for UPNs starting with 'T' in the provided script).
+Unlike standard user directory properties that return **masked** phone numbers, this script queries the **Authentication Phone Methods API**, which returns the **actual configured MFA phone number**, and exports the data to CSV.

+This is useful for administrators who need to reconcile MFA phone numbers, validate ownership, or support audit and migration activities.

+> ⚠️ **Security Notice**
+> MFA phone numbers are sensitive data.
+Ensure correct governance, storage protection, and access controls when running or distributing this script.

+## ✨ Features

+- Retrieves Microsoft Entra ID users
-- Calls the Graph API `authentication/phoneMethods` endpoint for each user to collect MFA phone numbers.
+- Calls the Graph `authentication/phoneMethods` endpoint to return **unmasked MFA phone numbers**
-- Cleans phone numbers (removes non-digit characters) and writes/upserts user and phone data into the `MFAUserData` list using PnP.PowerShell.
+- Cleans and normalizes phone numbers (digits-only format included)
+- Supports **app-only authentication** using OAuth2 client credentials
+- Exports structured output to CSV containing:
+  - `DisplayName`
+  - `UserPrincipalName`
+  - `LDAPUserName` (`onPremisesSamAccountName`)
+  - `PhoneNumber`
+  - `CleanedPhone` (digits only)

+---

+## 🔐 Required Microsoft Graph Permissions (Application / App-Only)

+Create an App Registration and grant **admin-consented** Graph API permissions such as:

+- `AuthenticationMethod.Read.All`
+  **or**
+- `AuthenticationMethods.Read.All`
+- `User.Read.All`
+- `Directory.Read.All`

+> Use least-privilege permissions and validate in a non-production tenant first.

-### Prerequisites
+## 🧰 Prerequisites

-- PowerShell 7+ (pwsh) is recommended.
+- **PowerShell 7+ (recommended)**
-- Install the Microsoft Graph PowerShell SDK and PnP.PowerShell modules:
+- Install required modules:

 ```powershell
 Install-Module -Name Microsoft.Graph -Scope CurrentUser -AllowClobber